wtsi-hgi/irobot/irobot/precache/README.md

   These entities must be cancelled and requeued; any partial data that has already been fetched should be deleted.

+* Processing rates are calculated by the tracking database, but only cover the current items being tracked.
+As such, the precache must maintain a "last known" rate in-memory, in the case when the precache is emptied.

 ## Calculating the ETA

-We know the rates for fetching and checksumming, as well as the size of the data we're processing and what's ahead of it in the queue.
+We know the rates for fetching (and checksumming), as well as the size of the data we're processing and what's ahead of it in the queue.
 As such, we can estimate processing times.

+(Note that, while we have enough data to do so, we don't need to calculate checksum ETAs as they're not used downstream.)

-If an estimate is required for an entity that is currently being processed or about to enter the queue (i.e., that overlaps the available number of workers), then we use the processing start time, plus the entity size divided by the processing rate, as our ETA.
+If an estimate is required for an entity that is currently being processed or about to enter the queue (i.e., that overlaps the available number of workers), then we use the processing start time, plus the entity size divided by the processing rate, as our ETA:

+    ETA = Start + (Size / Rate)

 Otherwise: